Guaranteed Matrix Completion via Non-convex Factorization: Introduction

-Non-convex formulation has also been studied for the phase retrieval problem in some recent works \cite{netrapalli2013phase,candes2014phase}.
-Similar to the works on matrix completion, these works provide theoretical guarantee for non-convex formulation based algorithms under specific initialization.
-The major difference between \cite{netrapalli2013phase} and \cite{candes2014phase} is that the former work requires independent samples in each iteration, while the latter work uses the same samples throughout in the proposed algorithm.
-As mentioned earlier, such a difference also exists between all previous works on alternating minimization for matrix completion \cite{keshavan2012efficient,jain2013low,hardt2013provable,hardt2014fast} and our work.
+\textbf{Other works on non-convex formulations.} Non-convex formulation has also been studied for the phase retrieval problem in some recent works \cite{netrapalli2013phase,candes2014phase}.
+These works provide theoretical guarantee for some algorithms specially tailored to certain non-convex formulations and with specific initializations.
+The major difference between \cite{netrapalli2013phase} and \cite{candes2014phase} is that the former requires independent samples in each iteration, while the latter uses the same samples throughout in the proposed algorithm.
+As mentioned earlier, such a difference also exists between all previous works on alternating minimization for matrix completion \cite{keshavan2012efficient,jain2013low,hardt2013understanding,hardt2014fast} and our work.

-{\black Finally, we would like to mention another line of works on non-convex formulations for sparse regression (e.g. \cite{zhang2012general,loh2013regularized,fan2014strong}).
-For certain non-convex optimization problems, reference \cite{zhang2012general} shows that there is a unique local optimizer under certain assumptions, and \cite{fan2014strong} shows that with high probability a specific local optimizer exactly equals the oracle estimator.
-Reference \cite{loh2013regularized} considers a broader class of non-convex problems, and proves that all local optima lie within statistical precision of the true parameter vector under conditions such as restricted strong convexity. }
+Finally, we note that there is a growing list of works on the theoretical guarantee of non-convex formulations for various problems, such as sparse regression (e.g. \cite{zhang2012general,loh2013regularized,fan2014strong}), sparse PCA \cite{yuan2013truncated,wang2014nonconvex}, robust PCA \cite{netrapalli2014non} and EM (Expected-Maximization) algorithm \cite{balakrishnan2014statistical, wang2014high}.
+We emphasize several aspects that distinguish our paper from other recent works on non-convex optimization.
+First, our paper is one of the first to analyze the (local) geometry of the problem.
+Second, we deal with non-symmetric matrix factorization which has a more bizarre geometry than symmetric matrix factorization and some other models.
+Third, one difficulty of our problem essentially lies in nonconvex constrained optimization (though we consider the closely related regularized form).